haschka/ocr_tool/README.md

 # ocr_tool
-A tool to perform ocr with ai OCR model and an inference engine like llama.cpp
+A tool to perform OCR with an AI OCR model and an inference engine like llama.cpp.

 ## Installation:

 The tool is dependent on glib-2.0, libpng, json-c, SDL2, and a pthreads implemenation.
-Please install typical compilier, build tools according to your distribution.
+Please install a typical c-compilier, and build tool-chain according to your distribution.
 I.e. build-essentials and the dev packages of the dependent libraries.

 Successful compilation can in general be achieved like:
 ```